ernstki/beamertest/README.md

 # mw2beamer

-Convert an arbitrary article on your MediaWiki wiki to [Beamer] slides.
+Convert an arbitrary article on your MediaWiki wiki to [Beamer][] slides using [Pandoc][] (Pandoc, which is awesome by the way).

 Prompts for credentials for a local site protected with HTTP Basic authentication (but does not cache these anywhere).

 See [`beamertest`](beamertest) for some experiments with Markdown, Pandoc, and Beamer.